nicofilliol/BBBCopter/ArduPilotInstallation.md

 2. Next, we'll create the ArduPilot _systemd service files_, in this case for ArduCopter.
 The process for ArduPlane and ArduRover looks accordingly, just switch names everywhere and adjust the _conflicts_ section.

-    Create the file (using `nano /lib/systemd/system/arducopter.service` or whatever tool you want to use) and add the following content:
+    Create the file (using `sudoedit /lib/systemd/system/arducopter.service` or whatever tool you want to use) and add the following content:
     ```
     [Unit]
     Description=ArduCopter Service